Ã: Usage

 In Portuguese, it represents a nasal near-open central vowel ([ɐ̃]), though it varies from near-open to mid-central vowel according to dialect.
 It also appears as a part of the diphthongs ãe, pronounced as /ɐ̃j̃/, and ão, pronounced as /ɐ̃w̃/.

 In Kashubian, the letter is generally pronounced as nasalized open front unrounded vowel ([ã]).
 In the dialect present in counties of Puck and Wejherowo, it is pronounced as nasalized open-mid front unrounded vowel ([ɛ̃]).
 Its the 3rd letter of the Kashubian alphabet.

 In Silesian, the letter represents a wide assortment of sounds and clusters, depending on region and dialect.
 In the northern and central parts of Upper Silesia pronounced broadly as a nasalized or unnasalized open front unrounded vowel ([ã] or [a]).
 In Międzybórz pronounced as a close-mid central unrounded vowel ([ɘ]) and in the Lach dialects - a close back unrounded vowel ([u]).
 The letter represents the clusters /am/ in Racibórz and the village Paczyna, /ɘm/ in the Cieszyn dialect, and /ɛm/ in the Jabłonków dialect.

 In Guaraní and Taa, it is pronounced as nasalized open front unrounded vowel ([ã]).

 In Aromanian, it is pronounced as mid-central vowel ([ə]) or close central unrounded vowel ([ɨ]).

 In Vietnamese, it is pronounced as long open front unrounded vowel ([aː]) in a high breaking-rising tone.

+The letter is also used in the Latin script of the Teda language in Chad and Libya.

 It is also used as a phonetic symbol in the International Phonetic Alphabet, where its lower case (ã), represents the nasalized open front unrounded vowel.

-Formerly, the letter was also used in the Greenlandic to represent long open front unrounded vowel ([aː]) next to a geminated consonant, but now it is replaced with Aa.
+Formerly, the letter was also used in Greenlandic to represent long open front unrounded vowel ([aː]) next to a geminated consonant, but now it is replaced with Aa.

 The letter is also used in Belter Creole, a constructed language made by Nick Farmer for The Expanse television sci-fi series.
 In the language, it represents the nasalized near-open front unrounded vowel ([æ̃]) sound, for example in the word shãsa, which means chance.